Leopoldov95/Winery-landing-page-clone/README.md

 ## General Info
 This is my first attempt at making a full website (albeit with limitied functionality) using HTML, CSS, and SASS.
 This is a winery website that is mobile responsive and uses CSS grid & flexbox.
+The goal of this project was to test out my Web Design skills using HTML and SASS.
+Along the way I learned alot about using the CSS Flexbox and Grid and when it is best appropriate to use them.

 ## Screenshot
 ![ScreenShot](https://github.com/Leopoldov95/Winery-landing-page-clone/blob/master/screenshot.png?raw=true)